-TABLE 5 Public Boat Ramps at Philpott Lake
+Public Boat Ramps at Philpott Lake

-Bottom Ramp

-No. of Elevation
+No. of Bottom Ramp Elevation

 Location Lanes (ft., m.s.l.)

 Philpott Park 3 953

-Illipood rara 1 948
+Inipoto ini 1 948

 Bowens Creek 2 953

 Goose Point 1 953

 Salthouse Branch 1 967

-Salthouse Branen 2 957
+Saronouse Stanon 2 957

 Twinridge Marina 2 954

 Horseshoe Point 2 953

 Jamison Mill 1 962

 2 955

-Ryans Branch 1 960
+Ryans Branch Runnett Bag 1 960

-Runnett Bag 1 , , ,

 Since the current operation plan was put into effect in 1973, the minimum pool elevation reached during the recreation season from May through September was 961.7 feet, m.s.l., on September 30, 1981.
-Later that same year on December 11, Philpott Lake reached elevation 957.44 feet, m.s.l., which is the minimum level since 1973.
+Later that same year on December 11, Philpott Lake reached elevation 957.44 feet, m.s.l., which is "he minimum level since 1973.
 The Resource Manager's Office at Philpott Lake reports that these drawdowns have not had a noticeable impact on overall visitation numbers.
 As boat ramps were closed due to low pool elevations, boaters simply went to ramps which were still open.
 Lake debris did have to be gathered from the shore in many locations.
 Beach areas during these periods were not appreciably affected, and the lake, as a whole, remained attractive.